mutualmobile/MMWormhole/README.md

 # MMWormhole

-MMWormhole creates a wormhole between a containing iOS application and an extension.
+MMWormhole creates a bridge between an iOS extension and it's containing application.
 The wormhole is meant to be used to pass data or commands back and forth between the two locations.
-The effect closely resembles interprocess communication between the app and the extension, though this is not really the case.
-The wormhole supports CFNotificationCenter Darwin Notifications, which act as a bridge between the containing app and the extension.
-When a message is passed to the wormhole, interested parties can listen and be notified of these changes on either side due to these notifications.
+Messages are passed as JSON files which are written to the application's shared App Group.
+The effect closely resembles interprocess communication between the app and the extension, though true interprocess communication does not exist between extensions and containing apps.

+The wormhole also supports CFNotificationCenter Darwin Notifications in an effort to support realtime change notifications.
+When a message is passed to the wormhole, interested parties can listen and be notified of these changes on either side of the wormhole.
+The effect is nearly instant updates on either side when a message is sent through the wormhole.

 <p align="center">
 <img src="MMWormhole.gif") alt="Example App"/>